sumitNITS/sumitNITS/README.md

 ### Hi there! 👋 I am Sumit

-I am currently working as a DevOps Enginner at [Sify](https://www.sifytechnologies.com/)
+I am currently working as a DevOps Enginner at [Sify](https://www.sifytechnologies.com/) understanding and implementing as well as integrating the cutting edge technologies and tools and welcoming the solving problems coming along with it.

 <!--